 I’m not going to lie: Collision has a bad rep ...

 Just look at the statistics.
-Collision centers have declined 57% since the Eighties, and a whopping 27% of that drop has happened since just 2007.
+Collision centers have declined 57% since the Eighties, and a whopping 27% of that drop has happened since 2007.
 Stricter environmental regulations have increased expenses, and direct repair programs have changed how clients are acquired.
-So, when business got tough during the 2009-2010 recession, many dealers saved costs by closing the doors on their collision center, and shifted focus to vehicles sales and the service department.
+So, when business got tough during the 2009-2010 recession, many dealers saved costs by closing the doors on their collision center, and shifted focus to vehicles sales and service.

 Collision centers are back ... for some